 - Sowing can start in a nursery in March, and seedlings are transplanted to the ground in May.

-- Planting usually takes place in May or June but this phase can be extended from March to August.
+- Planting usually takes place in May or June but this phase can last from March to August.

 - Avoid mixing in fertilizer that would be too rich in nitrogen.